 - 1. Excessive noise. - 2.
-Lewd or indecent conduct. - 3.
-Throwing, dropping, or projecting any object or substance that has the potential for causing damage to property, injury, or disruption. - 4.
-Inappropriate interference with the ability of others to enter, use, or exit any University facility, service, or activity. - 5.
-Intentionally and inappropriately interfering with the freedom of expression or movement of others. - 6.
-Interfering with a University activity such as recreation, meetings, and public events. - 7.
+Lewd or indecent conduct. - Throwing, dropping, or projecting any object or substance that has the potential for causing damage to property, injury, or disruption. - Inappropriate interference with the ability of others to enter, use, or exit any University facility, service, or activity. - 5.
+Intentionally and inappropriately interfering with the freedom of expression or movement of others. - Interfering with a University activity such as recreation, meetings, and public events. - 7.
 Disorderly conduct at gatherings on or off campus. - 8.
-Interference with the University's Community Standards Process.
+Interference with the University's Community Standards Process. - 9.
+Various outdoor student activity programs require the use of sound amplification equipment.
+The University reserves the right to specify where and when such amplification equipment may be used.